-Cacao, the simple bean native to South and Central America, is today a staple of food across the world, giving us such delicacies as milk chocolate, hot chocolate drinks, and chocolate chip cookies.
-Yet, as important as chocolate may be for us today- who can contemplate a chocolate-free Valentine's day - for the indigenous people of Central and South America, it took on an entire other form: it was the Food of the Gods.
+Cacao beans have a storied history as currency, medicine, and as source of energy, virility, and stamina.
+Today, Cacao is a much beloved staple across the world, giving us such delicacies as milk chocolate, hot chocolate drinks, and chocolate chip cookies.
+Yet, as important as chocolate may be for us today (who can contemplate a chocolate-free Valentine's day), for the indigenous people of Central and South America, Cacao took on an entire other form: it was the Food of the Gods.
 Theobroma cacao, is the scientific name of the cacao tree.
 The genus name, Theobroma, literally translates to “Food” (Theo) “of Gods” (broma) in Greek.
 The Mayans and Aztecs would use Cacao as an energy booster of sorts, or at times even as an aphrodisiac to set the mood and improve stamina.
 While many claimed benefits have yet to be scientifically verified, Cacao is brimming with flavonoids, nutrients that have been associated with effects such as lower blood pressure and better blood flow among others.

 The Ancient, All-Natural Viagra

 Dark chocolate possesses substances that affect our moods, energy, and sexual function in truly remarkable ways.
 Chocolate contains L-arginine, an amino acid that can be an effective natural sex-enhancer for both women and men.
 It works by increasing nitric oxide and promoting blood flow to your sexual organs, which increases sensation, satisfaction, and desire.
 Chocolate is known as a super libido food partly because it is a rich source of PEA, the acronym for phenylethylamine, sometimes referred to as the “love supplement” or the "romance chemical."
 As a stimulant and mood elevator, PEA can induce sensations of euphoria—and it’s naturally released by your brain when you’re in love.
-Chocolate really packs an aphrodisiac punch because it also contains the compound theobromine, found in tea and kola nuts as well.
-This substance works on the central nervous system, causing one to feel stimulated and excited.
+Chocolate really packs an aphrodisiac punch because it also contains the compound theobromine - a substance that works on the central nervous system, causing one to feel stimulated and excited.

 Vanilla - The Child of a Forbidden Love

 When the Aztecs conquered the region of modern-day Veracruz, they would even force the Totonac people to surrender their vanilla beans as a form of tax payment.
-They too regarded the sweet bean highly, and would often mix it with their spicy chocolate drink to combat the bitterness of the cacao.
-For centuries to come, vanilla would only be cultivated within Mexico, as it was a necessity for it to be pollinated by the Mexican Melipona Bee but with the advent of hand-pollination, it has begun to thrive in other parts of the world - most notably Madagascar.
+They too had high regard for the sweet bean, and would often mix it with their spicy chocolate drink to combat the bitterness of the cacao.
+For centuries to come, vanilla would only be cultivated within Mexico, as it was a necessity for it to be pollinated by the Mexican Melipona Bee.
+However, with the advent of hand-pollination, it has begun to thrive in other parts of the world - most notably Madagascar.

 Mexico has a long history of vanilla-growing, but a host of factors have contributed to dwindling levels of production.
-These include petroleum companies stripping hardwood forests in the Gulf’s vanilla-growing region, climate change, and increased production of vanilla in other parts of the world, most notably Madagascar.
-Each year, the majority of vanilla beans grown in Mexico – a declining total crop of less than 10 tonnes in 2019, compared to about 1,700 tonnes from Madagascar.
+These include petroleum companies stripping hardwood forests in the Gulf’s vanilla-growing region, climate change, and increased production of vanilla in other parts of the world.

 Preserving Mexico’s Agricultural Heritage